 struggling with this dread disease.

 meetings support recovery by educating family members and loved ones of folks

 This is absolutely, hands down, the most common thing people ever say to me about my job as a pastor of a recovery church.

 Most common question: “What in the world compelled you to THIS?”
 I get it.
 Recovery is hard.

 The easy response to both the statement and question is to tell the truth: my DNA led me here.
 I didn’t come to this via an academic route or a passion for social justice; I crashed into recovery the way most do – through the door of desperation.
-I know what it is like to live in a family … Read more...
+I know what it is like to live in … Read more...